-Deep in the rural countryside of the UK, on the Welsh bank of the river Wye, it’s like time forgot how to pass.
-Everything is green, people smile and are always in the mood for a talk, and even the river seems in no rush to get to the sea.
-It’s here that you can find one of the most spectacular abbeys in Europe, even though it’s been abandoned for many centuries – they call it Tintern Abbey, and they say it inspires poets…
+Deep in the rural countryside of the UK, on the Welsh bank of the river Wye, time forgot how to move forward.
+Everything is green, people smile and are always in the mood for a talk, and even the river seems in no rush to get to the sea, meandering along the green foothills.

 But as years passed and political tensions rose, so did their troubles — and when the plague struck in 1349, they found it almost impossible to find new recruits.
-But everything went crazy when Henry VIII did his thing – which included a complete dissolution of monasteries; he basically ended monastic life in England overnight, closing down Tintern and many other monasteries.
-Many metal parts from the roof were sold, and the decay began.
+But everything went crazy when Henry VIII did his thing, which included a complete dissolution of monasteries; he basically ended monastic life in England overnight, closing down Tintern and many other monasteries.
+Many metal parts from the roof were sold, and a long decay began.

-Pretty much nothing happened for two centuries, but in the 1850s, mid Victorian period, it became fashionable to visit the “wilder” parts of the country and to go exploring – partly inspired by the book Observations on the River Wye by the Reverend William Gilpin in 1782, tourists flocked to Tintern Abbey.
+Pretty much nothing happened at Tintern for two centuries, but in the 1850s, mid-Victorian period, it became fashionable to visit the “wilder” parts of the country and to go exploring.
+Partly inspired by the book Observations on the River Wye by the Reverend William Gilpin in 1782, tourists flocked to Tintern Abbey.
 William Wordsworth also published a famous poem, called “Lines written a few miles above Tintern Abbey”, and over the years, several other artists were inspired by the decaying structure.

 It’s a great place to take your family, it’s a great place to explore the outdoors, you can even do some extreme sports in the area – there’s something for everybody, but the ruins definitely take the crown.
 They’re impressive, rich in history, and overall, it’s a sight you won’t see in many other places on Earth.